mccoates/mccoates.github.io/index.md

             I was a research associate at the <a href = "http://igm.columbia.edu">Institute for Genomic Medicine</a> at Columbia University.
             <br/>
             <br/>
-            I currently work with <a href = "https://faculty.washington.edu/nrsimon/">Dr. Noah Simon</a> and <a href = "http://faculty.washington.edu/mcarone/about.html">Dr. Marco Carone</a>,
+            I am advised by <a href = "https://faculty.washington.edu/nrsimon/">Dr. Noah Simon</a> and <a href = "http://faculty.washington.edu/mcarone/about.html">Dr. Marco Carone</a>.
+We are
             developing nonparametric estimation methods for variable importance in the context of survival analysis.
 My collaborative projects include work with
             <a href = "https://www.biostat.washington.edu/people/bruce-weir">Dr. Bruce Weir</a> and <a href = "https://www.biology.washington.edu/people/profile/samuel-k-wasser">Dr. Sam Wasser</a>,
             adapting forensic genetic techniques to combat elephant poaching.
 My research is supported by an <a href = "https://www.nsfgrfp.org/">NSF Graduate Research Fellowship</a>.